 A lot of folk and children's songs have simple two and three chord progressions.

-No additional assets for Simple - Basic Chord Progression at this time.
+Related Lessons for Simple - Basic Chord Progression at this time.

 The Major Scale or Ionian scale is a diatonic scale, made up of seven distinct notes, plus an eighth which duplicates the first one octave higher.
 In solfege these notes correspond to the syllables “Do, Re, Mi, Fa, Sol, La, Ti/Si, (Do)”, the “Do” in the parenthesis at the end being the octave of the root.